 The Cerametallic copper woofer produces smoother lows and mids tighter bass.
 The front-firing port below the woofer of this bookshelf speaker helps equalize the speaker’s inside and outside pressure- minimizing distortion.

 The rich wood-grain vinyl-finish texture looks elegant and is reliable in performance.
 The nominal impedance rate is 8 ohms, letting the speaker play louder than the average amplifiers and receivers.

 The crisp highs push into the lows and midrange to deliver a smooth vocal quality.
 Things are a bit uncontrolled down in frequency, but not distorted.
 This Klipsch RB-61 II is a small speaker; you will encounter issues in the low frequencies as small drivers and boxes can’t move air efficiently.

 The 5-way binding posts let you bi-wire or bi-amp the speaker for a richer sound performance.
 Klipsch RB-61 II comes with a 5-year warranty.
 Moreover, the Klipsch RB-61 II weighs 35.3 pounds with 12.3 x 8.5 x 15.4 inches.
 The magnetic grills in the box are detachable – letting you enjoy a slightly bellicose look of the woofer.

 Things to consider while buying a front-ported bookshelf speaker

-Now that we know what options you should consider while purchasing the best front-ported bookshelf speakers.
+Now we know what options you should consider while purchasing the best front-ported bookshelf speakers.
 Here are some points that you should keep in mind before you swipe your card.